Prescott, Arizona

 Downtown and the plaza

-Weather and seasons
+Weather and the four seasons

 Getting around